The Call for Socially Aware Language Technologies: Introduction

 \section{Introduction}

-Natural language processing (NLP) has made significant strides in recent years, thanks in part to the introduction of large pretrained language models (LLMs) based on Transformers \cite{vaswani2017attention,brown2020language}.
-As a result, performance on various NLP tasks, such as machine translation, sentiment analysis, or conversational agents, has significantly improved.
-These models now perform these tasks seemingly as well as, if not better than, humans \cite{tedeschi-etal-2023-whats}.
-On the other hand, a growing number of issues and shortcomings with these models has been reported.
-Some of these issues include bias~\cite{bolukbasi2016man}, toxicity~\cite{gehman2020realtoxicityprompts}, trust \cite{litschko2023establishing}, and concerns about fairness \cite{hovy-spruit-2016-social,blodgett-etal-2020-language,shah-etal-2020-predictive,elsherief2021latent}.
-Word embeddings, which represent words in a mathematical space, can, for example, inadvertently capture and reinforce biases in training data, perpetuating stereotypes and inequalities \cite{bolukbasi2016man,gonen-goldberg-2019-lipstick}.
-Machine translation systems have been shown to generate translations with unintended biases or inaccuracies \cite{vanmassenhove-etal-2018-getting,hovy2020you}, potentially exacerbating cultural and societal misunderstandings \cite{bird-yibarbuk-2024-centering}.
-Furthermore, NLP applications are still insufficient for tasks that require social awareness, especially in high-stakes areas like health care.
-In its current form, NLP only serves a subset of people and situations that use language technology \cite{held2023material}.
+Natural language processing (NLP) has made significant advances in recent years, thanks in part to the introduction of large pretrained language models (LLMs) based on Transformers \cite{brown2020language}.
+As a result, performance on various NLP tasks has significantly improved, including machine translation, sentiment analysis, and conversational agents, to name but a few.
+NLP models appear to perform these tasks as well as, if not better than, humans \cite{tedeschi-etal-2023-whats}.
+On the other hand, an increasing number of problems and flaws with these models have been identified, which mean that NLP is working unevenly across users and situations.
+Some of these issues include bias~\cite{bolukbasi2016man,vida2024decoding}, toxicity~\cite{gehman2020realtoxicityprompts}, trust \cite{litschko2023establishing}, and fairness \cite{hovy-spruit-2016-social, blodgett-etal-2020-language, shah-etal-2020-predictive, elsherief2021latent}.
+For example, even basic components such as word embeddings, representing words in a mathematical space, can inadvertently capture and reinforce biases in training data, perpetuating stereotypes and inequalities \cite{bolukbasi2016man,gonen-goldberg-2019-lipstick,ryan-etal-2024-unintended}.
+Machine translation systems can produce translations with unintended biases or inaccuracies \cite{vanmassenhove-etal-2018-getting,hovy2020you}, potentially exacerbating cultural and societal misunderstandings \cite{bird-yibarbuk-2024-centering}.
+These concerns are exacerbated in widely used models such as LLMs~\cite[e.g.][]{vida2024decoding,kantharuban2024stereotype,wilson2024gender}.
+All these aspects apply not only to English but also to the 7,000 languages available \cite{joshi-etal-2020-state}, adding complexity to the problem.
+Consequently, NLP ``works'' only for a subset of situations and people that use language technology \cite{held2023material}.